Updated 05-June-2026 β’ Expert Insights β’ 18 min read

 Third-Party Script Management

-Third-party scripts remain one of the biggest culprits for poor INP scores.
+Third-party scripts remain one of the biggest culprits for poor INP scores and can undermine your entire Core Web Vitals optimization effort in 2026.
 A comprehensive management strategy includes:

 CLS Prevention Techniques